 Location: Lubbock, Texas

-When looking inside the building, visitors enter the second level.
-This level houses most of the essential amenities needed to make the structure a home.
+When they get inside the building, visitors enter the second level.
+This level houses most of the essential amenities needed to make the steel structure a home.
 There is a small kitchen adorned with a window overlooking the canyon outside.
 A few more steps in, there is a large, circular living room with another window in the back.
 There is also a bedroom with bathroom attached.

 Unique Steel Building